go-cart-io/cartogram-web/README.md

 ## Tablet testing via USB (Andriod)

 Please follow this tutorial https://developer.chrome.com/docs/devtools/remote-debugging/.
 Then, setup port forwarding for port 5000 and 5173, see https://developer.chrome.com/docs/devtools/remote-debugging/local-server/.

-# Contact

-If you encounter issues using this code, or have any questions, please contact Atima at atima.tharatipyakul@singaporetech.edu.sg.